gaelL/openstack-log-colorizer/README.md

 openstack log colorizer
 =======================

-Very simple OPS tool to color and filter openstack's logs in your term.
+Very simple devops tool to color and filter openstack's logs in your term.

 Openstack's logs can be very verbose and parse a huge unicolor text bloc could be painful.